apostrophecms/docs/docs/guide/vite.md

 # Vite

 [Vite](https://vite.dev/) is a modern build tool that significantly improves the development experience.
-Unlike traditional bundlers like webpack, Vite leverages native ES modules in the browser to enable lightning-fast hot module reloading (HMR) and on-demand compilation.
+Unlike traditional bundlers like webpack, Vite leverages native ES modules in the browser to enable lightning-fast hot module replacement (HMR) and on-demand compilation.
 During development, this means your changes appear instantly in the browser without rebuilding the entire bundle.
 When building for production, Vite uses Rollup to create highly optimized assets.

 For ApostropheCMS projects, this translates to faster development cycles, improved debugging with better source maps, and a more streamlined build process that requires less configuration.
 The dev server starts up instantly regardless of your application size, and HMR updates happen in milliseconds rather than seconds.